 *fyi: The time periods are not shown in order and they are limited to Europe.*

 15 years ago, as a junior at Tulane, I spent several days "observing adolescents" as part of my Adolescent Psychology class.
-Alcee Fortier High School, of which I was assigned, was just down the street from Tulane but a world apart.
-It was reputed to be one of the worst schools in the city.
+I was assigned to Alcee Fortier High School, just down the street from Tulane but a world apart.
+This beautiful brick building was reputed to be one of the worst schools in the city.
 It used to be one of the best.
+(And, has since returned to being one of the best.
+It's no longer Alcee Fortier.
+It no longer serves the neighborhood kids.)

 I was sent to Coach Rusell's math class.
 Those few days broke my heart.
 The handful of kids attempting the problems on the board all had the same incorrect answers.
 They were dividing integers.
 They'd been told a negative number divided by a negative number is negative.
 The kids that were trying to study and learn were being outright denied an education.